leahs02/J124final/README.md

 ### Findings

-The states with the ten highest rates of opioid related overdoses in 2020 were **West Virginia, Kentucky, Deleware, Ohio, Tennessee, Maryland, Louisiana, Pennsylvania, and Maine.**
+The states with the ten highest rates of opioid related overdoses in 2020 were **West Virginia, Kentucky, Delaware, Ohio, Tennessee, Maryland, Louisiana, Pennsylvania, and Maine.**

-It is interesting that the states with the highest rate of opioid despensing aren't also the ones with the highest rates of overdoses.
+It is interesting that the states with the highest rate of opioid dispensing aren't also the ones with the highest rates of overdoses.

 ### _Question 5: How has this changed over time?_